swilliams11/apigee-hybrid-terraform/README.md

 ## GKE Non-prod Installation

+### What actions does Terraform Module execute?
+This Terraform module effectively executes the steps listed in this [document](https://cloud.google.com/apigee/docs/hybrid/v1.11/precog-overview) using the Helm installation.

 ### Prerequisites
 1. Install gcloud
 2. Install [Helm](https://helm.sh/docs/) version 3.10 or higher.

 ### Setup
 1. Login to GCP and set your default project.